evillaz/spendtracker/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog app] <a name="about-project"></a>
+# 📖 [SpendTracker] <a name="about-project"></a>

-**[Blog app]** will be a classic example of a blog website.
-You will create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+**[SpendTracker]** is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>